IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:XX.4.1.7 Referenced FHIR Resource vs Contained FHIR Resource

-A DiagnosticReport resource includes many references to other resources.
-Technically it is possible for the Report Creator to include these other resources as [contained](https://www.hl7.org/fhir/references.html#contained) resources, these contained resources are not independently accessible and they cannot be searched.
-Therefore in IMR, when storing a DiagnosticReport resource, all referenced resources are actual resources and are referenced accordingly.
+A DiagnosticReport resource incorporates other resources.
+According to FHIR, those other resources can be incorporated as either referenced FHIR resources or contained FHIR resources.
+In IMR, when storing a DiagnosticReport resource, all incorporated resources are included as referenced.
+Contained resources are not permitted in IMR because they cannot be retrieved as independent resources.

+TODO - Rewrite: Contained resources are not used when resources have independent identity from the containing resource.
+They cannot be reused across multiple resources.
+If the same content is included multiple times, it creates a possible integrity problem.

-Since a DiagnosticReport resource includes many references to other resources, such as Patient, IMR Observation, IMR ImagingStudy, etc. with FHIR [Search](http://hl7.org/fhir/search.html) capability, by default, a FHIR server returns query responses with references to other resources.
-The requester is expected to retrieve these referenced resources separately afterwards.
+A FHIR server that provides the FHIR [Search](http://hl7.org/fhir/search.html) capability returns query responses with references to other resources, such as Patient, IMR Observation, IMR ImagingStudy, etc. To access the content of referenced resources, the requester will have to retrieve them separately.

-Optionally, a FHIR server may support the [_include](http://hl7.org/fhir/search.html#include) search result parameters.
-If the requester specifies this parameter in the search request, then the FHIR Server will include all referenced resources in the same response.
-The advantage is that the requester only needs to issue a single query result and the result will contain all the necessary data.
-The disadvantages are (1) the payload size may increase significantly, (2) the server will need to perform more work and may return the response slower, (3) it is an optional capability of the server.
+Optionally, a FHIR server may support the [_include](http://hl7.org/fhir/search.html#include) search result parameter.
+If the requester specifies this parameter in the search request, then the FHIR Server will include the specified referenced resources in the same response.
+The advantage is that the requester only needs to issue a single query request and the result will contain all the necessary data.
+The disadvantages are (1) the payload size may increase significantly, (2) the server will need to perform more work and may return the response slower, (3) it is an optional capability of the server so the requester cannot depend on it being available.

 #### 1:XX.4.1.8 Deployment Considerations of IMR